ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 This is all that is required to extend an existing JSON model.
 We're using `widgetUtils` to find the `HEADER_APP_MENU_BAR` widget.
 Once we have it, we simply push a widget into it.
 We can push any widget we want, but since we're in the header, we should probably limit it to smaller things.
 Here we could remove, add or change any of the things in the header.
 Want a new search box?
 Find the `HEADER_SEARCH_BOX` widget and replace it with a new one.

 To figure out what ID's to target we have two options.
 First option is to go through the `share-header.lib.js` file, which defines the whole header.
 The problem with this file is that it's very big and confusing to dig into.
 The alternative is to use a tool like Firebug/Developer tools in Chrome and inspect the elements from the browser.
-If we look at the search box, we'll see that its markup is like this:
+If we look at the search box, we'll see that its markup looks like this:

 	<div id="HEADER_SEARCH_BOX" class="alf-search-box" widgetid="HEADER_SEARCH_BOX">

-Bingo, `widgetid="HEADER_SEARCH_BOX"`, and there we go, we can use `widgetUtils` to find it and change it.
+Bingo, `widgetid="HEADER_SEARCH_BOX"`, and there we go.
+We can use `widgetUtils` to find it and change it.

 Let's add a drop down menu with a custom link: